kyoto-framework/kyoto/.web/docs/extended-features.md

 - You may have problems on morph stage.
 It requires correct HTML structure and may cause unexpected behavior in some cases.
 Use `ssa-replace` attribute in your top-level node to explicitly switch to HTML replacement mode

+### SSA Limitations

+- Your component must to be JSON serializable.
+This is related to how Actions feature works under the hood.
+Component state is stored directly in DOM and can be used by client-size operations like binding.
+- Avoid using of interface types in components with Actions.
+In that way your component will become incompatible with JSON serialization process.
+- Avoid huge states.
+This will increase total page size and will slow down Actions operations.
+You can always avoid field JSON serialization with `json:"-"` if it's not needed to be stored.
+F.e. in case of list/table data, we're trying to avoid storing rows in state and using database directly instead.

 ## Server Side State

 ::: danger